michellejm/mapping_arch_urban_hums/Tutorials/07Annotation_Storytelling.md

 	`<script src="js/jquery-3.2.1.min.js">  </script>`
 5. *Set the size of your map.* Using CSS syntax we will set the size of the map to fill a full browser window:
 	`<style> #map{position: absolute; top:0; bottom:0; left:0; width: 100%;} </style>`
-6. *Close the <header> tag.*
+6. *Close the `<header>` tag.*

 #### Writing the Body

 Now we will move on to building the content of our map.
 Please note: `//` in front of a line means that the code is "commented out" and will not be read by the browser.
-As we go along, uncomment the code section by section.
+As we go along, uncomment the code section by section, meaning, remove the `//` from in front of each line, so that the browser reads it.
+There are some lines that should stay commented, however — if it reads like plain english (e.g. //link to the URL of the georeferenced historical map image), leave the `//` comment tags.
+(If you are unsure, the full, final code is listed at the end of this tutorial)

 1. *Open the <body> section.* `<body>`
 2. *Make a section for the map.* Make a `<div>` for the map, and call it map.